 About This Statistic

 The statistic depicts the wholesale revenue of the consumer electronics (CE) market in the United States from 2009 to 2017.
-In 2014, the U.S. consumer electronics industry had a market size of 218.8 billion U.S. dollars.
+In 2017, the U.S. consumer electronics industry is predicted to have a market size of 228 billion U.S. dollars.

 Consumer electronics – additional information